xzzhouxi/xzzhouxi.github.com/_pages/home.md

 </div>
 </div>

-I am a researcher in microbial ecology, focusing on archaea, viruses, and methane cycling.
-I completed my MSc at China Agricultural University, where I explored methanogenic food webs in rice paddies under stress conditions.
+I am a researcher in microbial ecology with a focus on archaea, viruses, and methane cycling.
+I completed my Bachelor's and Master's degrees at China Agricultural University, where I studied methanogenic food webs in rice paddies under environmental stress.

 My research investigates how microbes interact with their environment and how these interactions affect greenhouse gases and carbon cycles.
-I use bioinformatics techniques to study these processes and am interested in how viruses impact archaea and methanogensis.
+I use bioinformatics techniques to study these processes.

-**I am currently seeking a Ph.D. position** to advance my research in geomicrobiology and contribute to understanding microbial ecology’s role in environmental science and climate change.
+I am currently working as a research assistant at the University of Hong Kong and will soon begin my PhD journey at Queensland University of Technology.
+I am excited to continue exploring the hidden roles of microbes in shaping our environment!

 #### Research Interests

 - Microbial community ecology and evolution
 - Archaeal biology
 - Virus-host interaction
-- Bioinformatics (and AI)
+- Bioinformatics and AI